FuRoboticsLab/X-VLA_Moz1/evaluation/simpler/README.md

 # Make sure X-VLA has been correctly installed before this
 conda activate XVLA
-git clone https://github.com/255isWhite/SimplerEnv.git --recurse-submodules cd SimplerEnv/ManiSkill2_real2sim
-pip install -e .
+git clone https://github.com/255isWhite/SimplerEnv.git --recurse-submodules realpath SimplerEnv # copy this path as simpler_env_path, it will be used for Google Robot evaluation cd SimplerEnv/ManiSkill2_real2sim pip install -e . cd ..
-cd ..